 The 49ers have signed veteran offensive lineman Ben Garland, per Cam Inman of the Bay Area News Group (via Twitter).
 The team later announced the deal, which will be a one-year pact.
 Garland will provide depth at both guard positions, and he could theoretically push starters Laken Tomlinson and Mike Person for playing time.

 Garland spent the last three seasons with the Falcons, and 49ers head coach Kyle Shanahan was Atlanta’s OC in 2016, the first of those seasons.
 We heard back in February that the Falcons would not re-sign Garland.

-Garland first entered the league as a defensive lineman, but later transitioned to the O-Line.
-Last season, the Falcons retained him via the $2.9MM second-round tender for restricted free agents.
-This time around, they’re looking to revamp the offense line, and Garland is not in their plans.
+Garland first entered the league as a defensive lineman, but he later transitioned to the O-Line.
+Last season, the Falcons retained him via the $2.9MM second-round tender for restricted free agents, but he was not in the club’s plans for the 2019 campaign.

 Photo courtesy of USA Today Sports Images.